btseytlin/dungeon_bot/contributing.md

 This item gives a bonus  *characteristics* and to *evasion*.
 Note that characteristics also come in ranges, but in regular numbers.
 Notation above means that the ring of thievery can have a dex bonus of 0, 1 or 2.

-That's can also contain values that will be used by various modifiers.
+That's can also contain values that will be used by modifiers given.
 Take a look at `"amulet of healing"` or `"ring of fire"`.

 **Drop tables explained.**